Every process begins with a decision.

 The key to success with hearing aids is: that you have decided for yourself that you are ready to get help with your hearing.

-It is important that you have observed or decided some or all of these:
+Have you observed or decided some or all of these:

-- you have noticed that your hearing is influencing the way you live your life
+- you’ve have noticed that your hearing is influencing the way you live your life

-- you would like to improve your communication
+- it is time to improve your communication

 - you would like to improve your relationships with family, friends and work colleagues

 And that you want to do it for you – not to please someone else.